 5) Another important factor is that you should be totally comfortable with the guitar and you must like the sound of the guitar.
 Once you made this purchase, chances are the guitar is going to stick with you for some time.
 So, make you buy something that you like!

 To conclude, you should buy the best instrument you can afford.
 When it comes to musical instruments, quality is often pegged to the instrument’s price.
-For beginners, it might be a good idea to consider buying package deals that includes freebies like guitar bags, amplifiers, picks, straps and etc. This would save you a lot of time and money instead of buying them individually.
+For beginners, it might be a good idea to consider buying package deals that include freebies like guitar bags, amplifiers, picks, straps and etc. This would save you a lot of time and money instead of buying them individually.

 Trusted by 200,000+ students, Jamorama is the leading provider of guitar courses.
 If you are looking for a fun way to learn the guitar and want to play-along to your favorite songs, check out Jamorama today…